hatertron3000/webhooks-manager/README.md

 #### Account
 If you don't already have an AWS account, sign up for a free tier account here: [https://aws.amazon.com/free](https://aws.amazon.com/free)

-*While this utility was developed and tested within the limits of an AWS Free Tier account, you are responsible for any charges incurred by using the services created by Amplify*
+*While this utility was developed and tested within the limits of an AWS Free Tier account, you are responsible for any charges incurred by using the resources created by Amplify*

 Always follow [AWS IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users), such as operating from an IAM user rather than your root account.
 #### Amplify CLI